 You will be provided with a Lab Book as well as other resources so you can familiarise yourself with the methods by watching appropriate video demonstrations and using hypothetical data.
-You will also be supported by our science teachers - through timetabled sessions or through our CCA programme to develop your practical skills.

 Qualifications in chemistry open up careers in many different fields.
 Chemistry is a requirement for those wishing to study medicine and other courses such as pharmacy.
 If a research based career is your goal, for example in pharmaceuticals, fuels or cosmetics, then again chemistry is a mandatory requirement.
 A good background in chemistry will also stand you in good stead if you choose to study engineering or the exciting and rapidly evolving areas of nanotechnology or biotechnology.
 In tomorrow's modern society, individuals who have a scientific background, combined with other qualifications, will find employment as, for example, patent lawyers or in international business management.
 Furthermore, the development of the enquiring mind that is a necessity for A level Chemistry is looked on favourably for degree courses in many other subjects.